valinsky/blog/content/posts/mocking.md

 ...
 ```

-When running the test, the Python interpreter will now bring up the [pdb](https://docs.python.org/3/library/pdb.html) and we can inspect the mock(s) more in depth.
+The Python interpreter will now bring up the [pdb](https://docs.python.org/3/library/pdb.html) and we can inspect the mocks more in depth.

 ```shell
 (Pdb) ll